awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-sleep.md

 ------

-You can also delay execution until a specified date and time\.
+You can also delay an automation until a specified date and time\.
 If the specified date and time has passed, the action proceeds immediately\.

 ------
 #### [ YAML ]